prashast/neptune_int/design1/Design1.md

 ```

-We will run this algorithm on both the instances and in the end the cell with the
+We will run this algorithm on both the instances and in the end the index table cell with the
-lower position value would be our first non-repeating character in the file
+lower position value would be our first non-repeating character in the file.